psychemedia/island-storynotes/carus-wilson/45-school-clergymens-daughters.md

 Maria would die, at home in Haworth, of tuberculosis in May, 1825,m followed six weeks later by the death of Elizabeth from a similar cause.

-Whilst Charlotte's sisters did not die at the school, it seems that deaths there were not uknown.
+Whilst Charlotte's sisters did not die at the school, it seems that deaths there were not unknown.

 ```{admonition} After a few days' illness, September 1829
 :class: dropdown